ONSdigital/dp-hierarchy-builder/README.md

 ### Getting started

+There are a number of utility applications as part of this project (found under the cmd directory):

+* v4-transformer - take a V4 file and create a full hierarchy input file / cypher script
+* geography-transformer - take a geography input CSV file and output a full hierarchy input file / cypher script
+* hierarchy-transformer - take a hierarchy input CSV file and generate cypher script
+* builder - builds an instance hierarchy from a full hierarchy

 #### Manually building full and instance hierarchies

-* Import the full hierarchy
+* Import the full coicop hierarchy for the CPI dataset

 `make full`

-* Create the instance hierarchy - please note you will have to replace the value for 'INSTANCE_ID'
+* Create an instance hierarchy for the coicop hierarchy - please note you will have to replace the value for 'INSTANCE_ID'

 `make INSTANCE_ID="c4-d39e-4e2f-942b-3ca105" instance`

+#### transform a hierarchy input file to a cypher script (set FILE as required input file)

+`make FILE=./cmd/hierarchy-transformer/hierarchy.csv generate-full`

+output is written to ``./cmd/hierarchy-transformer/output`

+#### transform a geography input file to a hierarchy input file / cypher script

+`make FILE=./cmd/geography-transformer/WD16_LAD16_CTY16_OTH_UK_LU.csv  generate-full-from-geography `

+output is written to ``./cmd/geography-transformer/output`

 #### Query the instance hierarchy